bozzbet/rvsc/README.md

 # Running CCminer on Mobile Phones (Android)
-Quick installation of mining on Android Phones
+Quick installation of CCminer on Android Phones

 ## Github cloning and customizing
 This is a fork from the OINK70 repository --> https://github.com/Oink70/Android-Mining.
 Modifications are made to reflect my own accounts.